-Abstract- Identifying the specific contribution of the use of ICTs to specific development goals has proven to be extremely difficult.
-This paper argues that instead of trying to make ICTs fit with a linear conceptualisation of impacts and an often economistic view of development, ICT4D should be used as a prime example of a development process which has to be analysed in a systemic and holistic way.
+Abstract: Identifying the particular contribution of information and communication technologies (ICTs) to specific development goals has proven to be extremely difficult.
+This paper argues that instead of trying to make ICTs fit with a linear conceptualisation of impacts and an often economistic view of development, the field of information and communication technologies for development (ICT4D) should be used as a prime example of a development process which has to be analysed in a systemic and holistic way.
 Amartya Sen's capability approach offers a way of thinking about development not as economic growth, but as individual freedom.
 The Choice Framework is presented as a way of operationalising this approach and visualising the elements of a systemic conceptualisation of the development process.
 An individual case study, related to telecentres in rural Chile, is used to demonstrate the way the Choice Framework can be applied as a guide to a systemic and holistic analysis.
+Copyright © 2010 John Wiley & Sons, Ltd.

-Index Terms- ICT4D, Amartya Sen, capability approach, Choice Framework, telecentres, Chile
+Keywords: ICT4D, Amartya Sen, capability approach, Choice Framework, telecentres, Chile